chris-short/chrisshort.net/content/cv/index.md

 * Instrumental in bringing community projects into the Red Hat Ansible Automation suite of tools; helped establish standards for testing and acceptance as well as scoring of Ansible content
 * Selected by leadership, peers as Red Hat Product Marketing Awards — Best New Red Hatter 2019

-### Senior DevOps Advocate, SJ Technologies — Detroit, MI — Jan 2018 to Jun 2018
+### Senior DevOps Advocate, SJ Technologies — Commerce, MI — Jan 2018 to Jun 2018

 * Built Ansible-based infrastructure testing tool to identify quality concerns between functional areas delivering virtual machines; suggested remedies to reduce handoffs and increase automation
 * Set up Ansible automation to deploy Confluent Kafka; built OpenShift deployment for high-availability Kafka UI